The fundamentals of HUD's Enterprise Income Verification System

 Part 1: The basics of EIV

 In this section, we will cover the history of the EIV system, how it developed, its purpose, and how to get signed up for and maintain access to the system.
-We will also discuss the ten common mistakes you don't want to make, security of the EIV data, and how to properly handle EIV data at mixed subsidy properties.
+We will also discuss the different roles an EIV user may have, how to maintain the security of the EIV data, and the penalties for willful disclosure of EIV information.

 In this section, we will cover each of the EIV Income and Verification Reports individually.
 We will discuss the purpose of each report, where and when to access them, how to interpret them, and where to file the reports.
 We will also talk about how to handle any discrepancies that might come up.